-Parallel evaluations of two instances of Keccak can also benefit from SIMD instructions, for example in the context of KeccakTree.
-In particular, KeccakTree $[G=\mathrm{LI},H=1,D=2,B=r]$ can directly take advantage of two independent sponge functions running in parallel, each taking r bits of input alternatively.
+Parallel evaluations of two instances of Keccak can also benefit from SIMD instructions, for example in the context of KeccakTree (see Section 6.4).
+In particular, KeccakTree [r=1024,c=576,G=LI,H=1,D=2,B=64] can directly take advantage of two independent sponge functions running in parallel, each taking 64 bits of input alternatively.
 The final node then combines their outputs.

-We have thus made the following exercise: we have implemented the Keccak-f permutation with SSE2 instructions using only 64 bits of the 128-bit registers.
+We have implemented the Keccak-f[1600] permutation with SSE2 instructions using only 64 bits of the 128-bit registers.
 By definition of these instructions, the same operations are applied to the other 64 bits of the same registers.
-It is
+It is thus possible to evaluate two independent instances of Keccak-f[1600] in parallel on a single core of the CPU.